Dušan Perniš: Pogoń Szczecin

-Perniš joined newly promoted Polish side Pogoń Szczecin on 2 August 2012, on a three-year deal.
-Aberdeen manager Derek McInnes has expressed an interest in the goalkeeper.
+Perniš joined newly promoted Polish side Pogoń Szczecin on 2 August 2012, on a one-year deal.
+Aberdeen manager Derek McInnes had expressed interest in the goalkeeper as well.
 However, Perniš failed to establish himself as a first-choice goalkeeper at Pogoń.
 He left the club in June 2013 after his contract expired.
 Although Perniš went on trials with Danish club Viborg FF, he eventually joined the Corgoň Liga reigning champions ŠK Slovan Bratislava.

 Slovan Bratislava

 After signing his contract with Slovan in September 2013, Perniš was sent on loan to fellow league side FC Nitra, where he spent the autumn part of the 2013–14 season.
 The goalkeeper returned from loan in the winter break.

 Iraklis

 On 18 July 2015, Perniš signed a two-year contract with Greek Superleague club Iraklis.

 Beroe Stara Zagora

 On 27 January 2017, Perniš joined Bulgarian club Beroe Stara Zagora.

 International career

 Perniš was an unused substitute for Slovakia during the 2003 FIFA World Youth Championship.

-Perniš made his debut against Thailand in the Final game of the 2004 King's Cup in Bangkok, Thailand, when he played the entire 90 minutes of the game, conceding one goal in the 13th minute by Sakda Joemdee from a penalty kick.
+Perniš made his debut against Thailand in the final game of the 2004 King's Cup in Bangkok, Thailand, when he played the entire 90 minutes of the game, conceding one goal in the 13th minute by Sakda Joemdee from a penalty kick.
 The match ended in a 1–1 tie and Slovakia went on to win the competition after defeating the home side 5–4 in the penalty shootout, giving Perniš a lot of the credit for the win.

-On 12 August 2009, Perniš returned to Slovakia's squad in the 1–1 away draw against Iceland in a friendly after coming on as a substitute for Ján Mucha at half time.
+On 12 August 2009, Perniš returned to Slovakia's squad for a 1–1 friendly away draw against Iceland, coming on as a substitute for Ján Mucha at half-time.
 Later, he became a regularly benched substitute in the UEFA Euro 2012 qualifying and the 2014 FIFA World Cup qualification, yet Ján Mucha was given a priority.
 Slovakia failed to qualify for either of the tournaments.